Adventure Team Challenge Washington D.C.

 Attending the Challenge

-Each participant of the Challenge received a complimentary lunch courtesy of SUBWAY of the Walter Reed National Military Medical Center.
-The Challenge also provided water and snacks, and an official 2014 event t-shirt for all participants.
+Each participant of the Challenge will receive a complimentary lunch courtesy of SUBWAY of the Walter Reed National Military Medical Center.
+The Challenge also provides water and snacks, and an official 2016 event t-shirt for all participants.

-Parents of participants volunteered for the event by contacting our event coordinator.
-Parents were also invited to stay and cheer on the teams as they completed the stages.
+Parents of participants volunteer for the event by contacting our event coordinator.
+Parents also are invited to stay and cheer on the teams as they complete the stages.

-Participants came dressed for outdoor physical activities in hot summer weather.
+Participants should come dressed for outdoor physical activities in hot summer weather.
 Summer clothing with good footwear is a must; shorts, t-shirts and a ball cap are fine.
 Be sure to apply sunscreen to the participants to avoid over-exposure in the bright summer sun.

 The Challenge is non-competitive and all teams complete each stage.

-Adventure Team Challenge – Washington D.C.
+2016 Dralla Foundation Adventure Team Challenge Washington D.C.
 Partners and Sponsors

 World T.E.A.M.
-Sports‘ Adventure Team Challenge – Washington D.C. enjoys the valuable support of the following companies and organizations.
+Sports‘ Dralla Foundation Adventure Team Challenge Washington D.C. enjoys the valuable support of the following companies and organizations.

-Sponsor – 2014, 2013.
-EDIBLE ARRANGEMENTS® is the creator of and leader in fresh fruit bouquets.
+Sponsor – 2016, 2014.
+EDIBLE ARRANGEMENTS® of DC and Arlington is the creator of and leader in fresh fruit bouquets.
 We bring happiness to all of life’s occasions with our array of irresistibly fresh products, including handcrafted fruit arrangements and gourmet chocolate dipped fruit.
 We believe in invention, investment and imagination, and have an entrepreneurial history and spirit.
 Above all, we are fresh fruit fanatics.
 Our stores create magnificent, fresh fruit arrangements and gourmet chocolate dipped fruit to order, for pick-up or delivery, seven days a week.

 Past Adventure Team Challenges in Washington, D.C.